lshowway/KESA/README.md

-> This is the original source cod of KESA: A Knowledge Enhanced Approach For Sentiment Analysis
+> This is the original source cod of KESA: A Knowledge Enhanced Approach For Sentiment Analysis.
+AACL, 2022.

 #### Requirements
 > install Python 3.6